ehetherington/libtinylogger/guide/daemon-hints.md

 Your app doesn't actually need to be a daemon to take advantage of logrotate.
 Any long term log file may be managed by logrotate. logrotate can take care of periodically saving, compressing and keeping a certain number of old files.
-In order to take advangage of those services, all you need to do is listen for a signal from logrotated, and flush and close current log, and restart logging.
+In order to take advantage of those services, all you need to do is listen for a signal from logrotated, and flush and close current log, and restart logging.
 This software does that for you.